google_counter

 * The estimated costs are approximate and may vary depending on the country, medical facility, treatment protocol, number of sessions, and individual patient needs.

-Similarly, Robert Franklin Smith from the USA was diagnosed with pancreatic cancer with liver metastases and was undergoing chemotherapy following a liver metastasis resection.
-Seeking additional options, he and his wife, Anna, traveled to the LDG Laboratories Dr. Gansauge Berg for dendritic cell therapy.
-Anna shared that they were impressed by the professionalism of the medical team and the expertise of Dr. Gansauge, who provided both medical guidance and a supportive atmosphere.
-She felt that this treatment offered hope where traditional approaches in the United States had not presented similar options.
+In turn, Robert Franklin Smith was from the USA.
+He was diagnosed with pancreatic cancer with liver metastases.
+To manage his condition he was undergoing chemotherapy following a liver metastasis resection.
+However, he and his wife, Anna, decided to seek additional options.
+After consulting with Booking Health they traveled to LDG Laboratories Dr. Gansauge Berg/Specialized Rehabilitation Clinic Jägerwinkel Bad Wiessee for dendritic cell therapy.
+After receiving this therapy Anna shared, that they were impressed by how professional the medical team was.
+Moreover, they expressed gratitude to Dr. Gansauge for being so knowledgeable and providing both medical guidance and a supportive atmosphere during such difficult times.
+As Anna shared, she felt that this treatment offered hope where traditional approaches in the US had not presented similar options.

 Anitha Cherian and Prof. Gansauge